RAFSuNX/OSSExplorer/README.md

-# Repository Website for Open-Source Projects
+# Repository Explorer for Open-Source Projects

 This project provides a dynamic, user-friendly website for listing and managing open-source project repositories and their releases.
 The website fetches data from a manually maintained `repos.json` file and dynamically integrates with GitHub to display release details, enabling seamless navigation, search, and download functionality.